oygx210/ILC_Identification/README.md

 # System Identification for Iterative Learning Control
-Blac-Box Identification based on convergence information for Norm-Optimal Iterative Learning Control.
+Black-Box Identification based on convergence information for Norm-Optimal Iterative Learning Control.
 This contribution is submitted to IEEE System Control Letters.
 The code features two entry points:

 **MASTER_simulation** \
 Starts a single simulation of the NOILC inculding identification.
+Recommended entry point.

 **MASTER_multirun** \
 Starts several runs of MASTER_simulation.
+Use for large-scale simulations or for direct comparison of different settings.

 # Requirements